 - Squealing sound – If your machine is making a high-pitch squeal, see if there are any tight or dry bearings in the motor pump.
 Lubricating the bearing should help eliminate the sound.

 - Grinding sound – This noise usually stems from the unit’s pump.
 Try cleaning the surrounding area if there is dirt or scale buildup.
 If that doesn’t help, you may need to replace the pump.

 - Rattling sound – Rattling noises could be attributed to a couple of factors.
 First, see if there are loose screws on the back panel and fasten them.
 If that’s not the case, check the pump fan’s blades.
 A damaged fan blade could be causing the loud noise.

 If the ice is coming in melted or at a flawed shape, look for the following causes.

 - Excess water melting ice – If water keeps running into the bin, it can melt the ice.
 Excess water typically is caused by drainage problems.
 See if there is a blockage in the drain or tubing.
 Leaks from various valves, fittings and components also can cause a water buildup that melts ice (see “Leaking” in section above for more details).

 - Misshapen ice – While leaking from the curtain or pump hoses can affect the shape your ice, there are other key factors to look for.
 There could be an insufficient water supply coming into your unit or the water filters might be dirty.
 Also, defective spray jets might be dirty or broken, causing cubes to be misshaped or a fraction of its intended size.

 How to Reset a Scotsman Ice Machine

 If you need more info on troubleshooting a Scotsman ice maker, check out our selection of manuals and diagrams by model.
-In some cases, you’ll need to contact an authorized service agent to resolve the issues with your machine.
+In some cases, contact an authorized service agent to resolve the issues with your machine.